docker/docs/content/guides/docker-concepts/building-images/build-tag-and-publish-an-image.md

 Now that you have a repository on Docker Hub, it's time for you to build an image and push it to the repository.

-1. Using a terminal in the root of the sample app repo, run the following command.
+1. Using a terminal in the root of the sample app repository, run the following command.
 Replace `YOUR_DOCKER_USERNAME` with your Docker Hub username:

     ```console
     $ docker build -t <YOUR_DOCKER_USERNAME>/concepts-build-image-demo .